Aleksandar Komulović: Career

 In 1603 Komulović published a translation of the Short Catechism written by Roberto Bellarmina in the South Slavic dialect of Čakavian (which however, was not suitable for Štokavian speakers, including those of Dubrovnik), the first of many translations he published.
-In period 1604–1608 Komulovic was а leader of the newly established jesuit society in Dubrovnik.
+In period 1604–1608 Komulovic was a leader of the newly established jesuit society in Dubrovnik.
 The only allowance Komulović received in this period was modest income from the small abbey from Nin.

 Before he died in Dubrovnik in 1608, Komulović wrote a will in Italian in which he left his money to the Illyrian Academy in Rome to buy a printing press for publishing books in Serbocroatian (lingua illirica).
 Jerolim Kavanjin praised Komulović for presenting Christian doctrine on Slavic language better than anyone prior.

 After Komulović's death, the Jesuit mission he led was temporarily cancelled.
 His propaganda activities were continued by Bartol Kašić, who was an even greater Pan-Slav than Komulović.
 Kašić was a censor and editor of Komulovićs work Zrcalo od Ispovijesti, published in 1606 and republished in Rome in 1616 and in Venice in 1664 and 1704.